brightbrightgreat/guidelines/wordpress/readme.md

 add_action('wp_head', 'custom_google_analytics');
 ```

-## jQuery
-If jQuery is being used, please, use the version of jQuery that comes with WordPress rather than dequeueing the script and enqueuing a different version

 ## Media
 We use Tutan Common JIT Image generation.
 Please familiarize yourself with some of the code consequences by [reading the documentation](https://github.com/Blobfolio/blob-common/blob/master/blob-common/docs/JIT.md).

 **Never display the original size for an image.** Use thoughtful image sizes added through the [`add_image_size()`](https://developer.wordpress.org/reference/functions/add_image_size/) function and call them appropriately.

+The new CSS property `object-fit` is a good responsive alternative to `background-image` for sections like page heroes. [blobject-fit](https://github.com/Blobfolio/blobject-fit) can be enqueued to provide a lightweight fallback for older browsers.

 We use Tutan Common WebP functionality to generate WebP versions for browsers that support them.
 Use [`common_get_webp_srcset()`](https://github.com/Blobfolio/blob-common/blob/master/blob-common/docs/WEBP.md#common_get_webp_srcset) and [`common_get_webp_src()`](https://github.com/Blobfolio/blob-common/blob/master/blob-common/docs/WEBP.md#common_get_webp_src) to get your images.